eitch/camt053-xsl/README.txt

 This project provides some XSL files for working with bank statements published using the camt 053 XML file format.

- * camt2pdf.xsl converts the bank statement to a PDF for printing
  * camt2csv.xsl converts the bank statement to a CSV file for use with a spreadsheet